Our upcoming work

 The Commission must review emissions budgets every five years starting in 2024.
 At the same time as this, we must provide independent expert advice on whether any changes should be made to Aotearoa New Zealand’s legislated 2050 targets.
 These could be changes to what the targets are, what gases they apply to, when the targets have to be met by, and how much can be met in Aotearoa New Zealand or paid for overseas.

-We will be consulting on this advice 8 April – 31 May 2024.
+Consultation on this review took place between 8 April and 31 May 2024.

-Read more about this area of work.
+Read more about this work.

 Back to top